zalohcin/eyes.sdk.javascript1/packages/eyes-webdriverio-5-service/README.md

 })
 ```

-### Using the service vs. direct SDK

-As users of webdriver.io 5, you may choose to use the SDK directly (package name `@applitools/eyes-webdriverio`).
-However, using the Applitools Eyes service provides several boilerplate operations and default values, and lets you concentrate on the core logic.

-Here are the main differences between the service and the SDK:

-1. No need to call `eyes.open` and `eyes.close`.
-Only `eyes.check` (or its service equivalent, `browser.eyesCheck`) is needed.
-The `open` and `close` calls are made between different `it`'s, so each functional test that contains visual checkpoints will appear in Eyes dashboard separately.

-2. No need to specify `testName` and `appName` in the configuration.
-These values are automatically extracted from the `it`'s and `describe`'s.
-The default test name is the containing `it`, and the default app name is the `it`'s containing `describe`.

-    _For more information, see [Override `testName` and `appName`](#override--testname--and--appname-) section_.

-3. No need to instantiate the `Eyes` class.
-It is instantiated for you, and configured appropriately from `wdio.conf.js`.

-4. Receiving batch notifications when test execution is done.
-See [Batch notifications](TODO)

 ### Configuration

 Every configuration parameter that exists in the configuration for Applitools' Eyes SDK for webdriver.io can be specified in the `wdio.conf.js` file (or any other webdriver.io configuration file specified by the user).